genropy/genropy_saved/docs/genro/webpage_elements/layout/introduction.rst

     In Genro you can use the layout containers to put panes (or other containers) in specific regions of your page.
     Every container has its children, that are :ref:`genro_contentpane`\s (For example, the accordionContainer has the accordionPanes as its children)

-    There are five regions: top, left, right, bottom and a mandatory center.

 .. _genro_layout_widgets: